Reneiljoshua/-Imagine-ChildWorks/README.md

 **Solo Traveler Assistance:** A solo traveler wants to explore a new destination independently.
 SmartTravel provides personalized recommendations for solo-friendly accommodations, safe transportation options, and solo-friendly activities.
 It also offers safety tips and emergency assistance features to ensure the traveler's security and well-being during the trip.

-**Multilingual Travel Support:**ranslator, helping the traveler communicate with locals, navigate public transportation, and access essential services with ease.
+**Multilingual Travel Support:** Translator, helping the traveler communicate with locals, navigate public transportation, and access essential services with ease.
 # Knowledge Insights: